10 Best Fonts for Dyslexia

 5. Century Gothic

-In Century Gothic, letters are easy-to-distinguish and well-spaced, with rounded tops and bottoms.
-Some letters lean on the thin side, but overall this font is quite accessible.
+In Century Gothic, letters are easily distinguishable and well-spaced, with rounded tops and bottoms.
+Some letters lean on the thin side, but overall, this font is quite accessible.

 This is an example of Century Gothic font.